mariusandra/insights/README.md

 ## Please Support

 Insights is built by me ([@mariusandra](https://github.com/mariusandra)) personally from my free time.
-If you the project cool or use it in your company, please consider giving [a small monthly donation](https://github.com/sponsors/mariusandra) to say thank you. ❤️
+If you find the project cool or use it in your company, please consider giving [a small monthly donation](https://github.com/sponsors/mariusandra) as thanks!

-You should [follow me on Twitter](https://twitter.com/mariusandra) to receive the latest updates.
+You can also [follow me on Twitter](https://twitter.com/mariusandra) to receive the latest updates.

-I'm also available for contract work for specific feature requests on this project.

 ## Development